Looking at all aspects of Maths teaching begs the question: how was maths taught in the time of Plato and beyond?

 His Academy was deemed a ‘pagan’ establishment and was shut down by Emperor Justinian in 529 CE.

 Further evidence of Roman control over Plato’s teachings is evident in The Republic, wherein he avers that only elementary learning of Mathematics is necessary.

 Higher maths was taught by a Mathematics Master in Ancient Rome Source: Pixabay

 As did the Greeks, so did the Romans: early education at home, only for boys.
-Students engaged in formal schooling around age twelve and studied Letters, Music and elementary Arithmetic, using their fingers and abaci.
+Students engaged in formal maths learning around age twelve and studied Letters, Music and elementary Arithmetic, using their fingers and abaci.